G0nka/data-project-template/README.md

 - It imports a **db.** by using "sqlalchemy", there were some tables to merge so some SQL was used here!.
 - It gets the labels of different job positions from an **API**, starting from a previous id.
-- More data from the internet was needed, but no API was available this time... so we used **webscraping** to obtain the complete name of the countries.
+- More data from the internet was needed, but no API was available this time... so we used **webscraping** to obtain the complete name of the countries

-- Add links to related projects or services.
+- Once all the information is available, it performs a **cleaning** and also **group** the data to get some stats.
+- Finally it saves a **.csv** with the conclussions.

 ### :file_folder: **Folder structure**
 ```